Darklisted/overddos/README.md

 # Debugging
 Error will pop-up in the logs section.
 You can either report them to me (mikeleio007#9297) or try fixing them your self WARNING!
 Do not report any config errors or errors with your setting report ONLY program errors.
+# FAQ
+- Is this a virus?
+- No but windows defender might have a false positive